austinslatey/austinslatey/README.md

 I'm a Full-Stack Web Developer based in Minnesota, United States.
 I enjoy building web applications and exploring new technologies.
 Here's a bit about me:

-- 🔭 I’m currently working as an Instructional Specialist for edX, helping students learn web development.
+- 🔭 I’m currently working as a Developer & NetSuite Administrator for Waldoch Crafts.
 - 🌱 I’m constantly learning and improving my skills in web and software development.
-- 🎓 I graduated from the University of Minnesota's Full-Stack Web Development Bootcamp.
+- 🎓 I have many certificates in programming.
 - ⚡ Fun fact: In my free time, you can find me fishing in the 'Land of 10,000 Lakes.'